-Definition: A shift register is a sequential logic circuit that is used to store and transfer binary data.
+Definition: A shift register is a sequential logic circuit that acts as a unit to store and transfer binary data.
 Basically shift registers are bidirectional FIFO circuit, that shifts every single bit of the data present in its input towards its output on each clock pulse.

 We know registers are the circuits constructed using flip-flops for storing binary data.
 One-bit of data is stored by each flip-flop at a time.
 So, the storage of multiple bits of data requires multiple flip-flops.

 Thus the storing capacity of the register depends on the number of flip-flops used in its construction.